OpenLocalizationTestOrg/AX-Docs-Sandbox.zh-cn/financials/accounts-payable/accounting-distributions-subledger-journal-entries-vendor-invoices.md

 ---
-title: Accounting distributions and subledger journal entries for vendor invoices | Microsoft Docs
+title: Accounting distributions and subledger journal entries for vendor invoices
 description: Accounting distributions are used to define how an amount will be accounted for, such as how the expense, tax, or charges will be accounted for on a vendor invoice.
 Every amount that must be accounted for when the vendor invoice is journalized will have one or more accounting distributions.
 author: twheeloc
 manager: AnnBe
-ms.date: 2015-12-13 02:16:43
+ms.date: 2015-12-13 02 - 16 - 43
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations
 ms.technology:
-keywords: VendEditInvoice
+ms.search.form: VendEditInvoice
 audience: Application User
 ms.reviewer: twheeloc
-ms.suite: Released- Dynamics AX 7.0.0
+ms.search.scope: AX 7.0.0, Operations
 ms.custom: 26891
-ms.assetid: 58d782d5-6f1f-4376-b334-28f1dcd09d40
+ms.assetid: 93dc608a-b5b4-4ec3-83c2-618e3d80a583
-ms.region: Global
+ms.search.region: Global
 ms.author: mfalkner
+ms.dyn365.ops.intro: 01-02-2016
+ms.dyn365.ops.version: AX 7.0.0
 translationtype: Human Translation
-ms.sourcegitcommit: 744ac447b01dee241043ba27e3b1ffdcb0022a1b
+ms.sourcegitcommit: b97d17ceabfd25c52c5f0c1e96a123bae6941c5a
-ms.openlocfilehash: a082dc5449957646be2535a0906fee71ef977a37
+ms.openlocfilehash: 5654f8f9ac35961cbe505ccfc0a2b2af7a24624a
+ms.lasthandoff: 02/22/2017

 ---

 # <a name="accounting-distributions-and-subledger-journal-entries-for-vendor-invoices"></a>Accounting distributions and subledger journal entries for vendor invoices

 Accounting distributions are used to define how an amount will be accounted for, such as how the expense, tax, or charges will be accounted for on a vendor invoice.
 Every amount that must be accounted for when the vendor invoice is journalized will have one or more accounting distributions.

 <a name="accounting-distributions"></a>Accounting distributions
 -------------------------